 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: albuquerque, education, ethnic, Menaul School, pcusa, presbyterian, racial, scholarship, school, Special Offerings

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial and Intercultural Justice Ministries, Intercultural Ministries, Native American Intercultural Congregational Support, Racial Ethnic & Women’s Ministries, Child Advocacy, Racial Ethnic Schools and Colleges, Special Offerings
+Ministries: Racial Equity Advocacy Committee (REAC), Gender, Racial and Intercultural Justice, Intercultural Ministries and Support for Congregations of Color, Native American Intercultural Congregational Support, Racial Equity & Women’s Intercultural Ministries, Educate a Child, Transform the World, Schools and Colleges Equipping Communities of Color, Special Offerings